 Research and Development

 Some watch brands make boatloads of money by constantly pumping out new, creative designs and pushing their limits.
 You’ll never find a Baselworld where a new Rolex model doesn’t get announced.
-Not to say that Rolex can’t stand on their own two feet without pumping out new models, but you get the point.
+Not to say that Rolex can’t stand on their own two feet without pumping out new models, but new releases are what help keep the lights on.

 The Soviet Union had paid for the research and development of Vostok watches many decades ago.
-Now all Vostok has to do is use the legacy handed to them.
+Now all Vostok has to do is use the foundation that has been handed to them.

 Because they don’t have to spend millions on researching and developing new products, this certainly helps cut down on costs.
 If something isn’t broken, why fix it?

-All of Vostok’s models are very nice looking and affordable watches, but that doesn’t mean they don’t come without flaw.
+All of Vostok’s models are very nice-looking and affordable watches, but that doesn’t mean they don’t come without flaws.

 One of the risks of buying a Vostok is the lack of quality control, which is said to be nowhere near that of other brands.
-It’s certainly inferior to that of Seiko, Citizen, Orient or any other watch brand that sells similarly affordable mechanical watches.
+It’s certainly inferior to that of Seiko, Citizen, Orient, or any other watch brand that sells similarly affordable watches.

 Vostok watches are known for their awesomeness in many ways.
-They’re durable, the Amphibias are proper dive watches with 200m water resistance ratings, they have their own unique look and are very affordable.
-But what they’re not known for is their luxurious materials or elegance.
+They’re durable, the Amphibians are proper dive watches with 200m water resistance ratings, they have their own unique look, and are very affordable.
+But what they’re not known for is their refinement, build quality, or materials used.

-In the grand scheme of watches, Vostoks aren’t finished particularly well nor designed for consumer tastes.
-But they were never designed for that reason.
-The USSR military needed a cheap, highly durable, functional and easily repairable watch.
+In the grand scheme of watches, Vostoks aren’t finished particularly well, nor refined.
+But they were never designed to be.
+The USSR military needed a cheap, highly durable, functional, and easily repairable watch, and that’s what Vostok continued to deliver, to this day.

 They achieved that without all of the extra luxury fluff many Swiss brands incorporate, helping keep the overall cost down.